shohiebsense/shohiebsense.github.io/_posts/2023-02-15-The-attitude-of-IT-Industry.md

 Jangan sampai lupa daratan.

 Money never brings you up to be a winner.
-I talk about sustainability.
+Think about sustainability.

 In the end, you decide.